dlbewley/guifreelife-src/content/blog/CoreOS-Image-Layering-Autofs.md

 I0611 17:26:48.790395    3512 update.go:2786] "Update completed for config rendered-worker-automount-5ffdffe14badbefb26817971e15627a6 and node has been successfully uncordoned"
 ```

-Once the node is back and ready check to confirm that the autofs rpm is now present.
+Once the node is back online check to confirm that the autofs rpm is now present.

 ```bash
 # ✅ Verify that the autofs RPM now exists on the node